Men seen forcing open backdoor of China's Houston consulate after closure | Law-Order

 Men seen forcing open backdoor of China's Houston consulate after closure

-The men did not respond when asked who they were by reporters.
-Earlier, the same group of men was seen padlocking a door on another side of the building.
-After the men went inside, two uniformed members of the U.S. State Department's Bureau of Diplomatic Security arrived to guard the door.
-They also did not respond to questions from reporters.
+The group included a man who appeared to be the State Department's top official for foreign missions, Cliff Seagroves.
+The group did not respond when asked who they were by reporters and a State Department spokesperson declined to answer questions about Seagroves or the group's activity at the consulate.
+After the men pried open a rear door and went inside, two uniformed members of the U.S. State Department's Bureau of Diplomatic Security arrived to guard the door.
+They did not respond to questions from reporters.

 - READ MORE ON: